ozgrozer/jaydon/readme.md

 - [Yarn](https://www.npmjs.com/package/yarn)
 - [PM2](https://www.npmjs.com/package/pm2)

-If you're using Ubuntu 18 you can use these commands to simply install dependencies.
+If you're using Ubuntu 18 you can use these commands to install dependencies.

 ```
 # Install MongoDB